10 Things I Learned On My Gap Semester

 By Gap Africa 2016 Alumnus Abby Fournier

-This fall, I traveled to Uganda, Kenya, and Tanzania on ARCC’s East Africa Gap Semester program.
+During the fall of 2016, I traveled to Uganda, Kenya, and Tanzania on ARCC’s East Africa Gap Semester program.
 After living 90 days of adventure, learning, challenge, and so much newness, all I can say that will do it justice is that it was the experience of a lifetime.
 The things I learned on my gap semester seem endless, but these are the ten that impacted me the most.

 1. You don’t need to speak the same language